 We used two relatively simple quick and economical methods as metrics for assessing biomass.
 MB staining showed an average of 53.05% reduction in biofilm biomass per tooth for the Colgate TotalSF treated typodont compared to the sham control (untreated) (P<0.05) (Fig 4a & b) and total bacterial DNA showed a similar average reduction of 54.4% total biomass (P<0.001) (Fig 4c & d).
 Thus, there was good corroboration between these methods.
-Since our SPB assays were a snapshot in time 2 days after the initiation of SnF treatment it was not clear whether such reduction resulted from the treatment causing detachment, inhibition of subsequent growth or both.
-Live cell imaging using flow cells would be a good approach to address this question of the mechanism of action of SnF on SPB.
+Since our SPB assays were a snapshot in time 2 days after the initiation of SnF2 treatment it was not clear whether such reduction resulted from the treatment causing detachment, inhibition of subsequent growth or both.
+Live cell imaging using flow cells would be a good approach to address this question of the mechanism of action of SnF2 on SPB.
 We point out that the reduction that we saw with a 1:5 diluted liquid application might have been increased with full strength active agents in the form of a slurry (Sjögren 1995).
-Repeated exposure to SnF has been shown to significantly reduce the total amount of biofilm development in multiple in vitro reactor systems (Ledder and McBain 2012; Ledder et al. 2010).
+Repeated exposure to SnF2 has been shown to significantly reduce the total amount of biofilm development in multiple in vitro reactor systems (Ledder and McBain 2012; Ledder et al. 2010).

-Although, we used a commercial SnF formulation to validate that the typodont SPB model could produce an expected reduction in biofilm we did not assess whether this model had greater predictive value that the simpler HA coupon model.
+Although, we used a commercial SnF2 formulation to validate that the typodont SPB model could produce an expected reduction in biofilm we did not assess whether this model had greater predictive value that the simpler HA coupon model.
 The purpose of the work presented here was to assess whether the typodont model had potential for further development.
 We did find significant differences (P<0.05) in the amount of biofilm biomass on different teeth which can be attributed to factors such as differences in tooth surface area and features as well as exposure to fluid flow.
 Our methylene blue staining (Fig. 4) showed that biofilm was heterogeneously distributed on the typodont teeth.
-Interestingly, the fissures in the SnF treated typodont visually had lower levels of staining than the untreated typodont, possibly reflecting that the biofilm in this area was less tolerant to SnF or that SnF had somehow accumulated in these features, or as the particle imaging suggested, there was flow along the fissures between the cusps.
+Interestingly, the fissures in the SnF2 treated typodont visually had lower levels of staining than the untreated typodont, possibly reflecting that the biofilm in this area was less tolerant to SnF2 or that SnF2 had somehow accumulated in these features, or as the particle imaging suggested, there was flow along the fissures between the cusps.
 Pits and fissures are prone to carries and are therefore features of interest that can be explored in the typodont model which is not possible with flat surfaces.
 In future work image analysis will be used to quantify biomass on individual teeth prior to methylene blue extraction in order to determine how reproducible the heterogeneity is and how well it correlates with the distribution of human plaque as assessed by disclosing solution and thus the influence of an antimicrobial agent on a simulated plaque biofilm could be assessed in a similar manner to as they would clinically (Joiner 2007).